julianbernauer/poptraj/README.md

 Repository for the collection and analysis of the electoral success of populist parties in Europe

-Authors:
+Author:
-Julian Bernauer, University of Berne (Switzerland) / MZES Mannheim and Roman Hunziker, University of Berne (Switzerland)
+Julian Bernauer, Data and Methods Unit, MZES Mannheim (Germany)

 This repository has benefited from intro material for GitHub from Simon Munzert: https://github.com/simonmunzert/github-primer